-As a DIY enthusiast, I’m drawn to craft-based techniques, using them to interrogate labor, ecology, and the politics of preservation.
+As a DIY enthusiast, I’m drawn to craft-based techniques, using them to interrogate labour, ecology, and the politics of preservation.
 Whether through painting, sculpture, or installation, I aim to create spaces where the past and present collide, inviting viewers to question the stories we inherit and those we might reclaim.

 Concept Note/ Artist Statement: